Helediron/dualuniverse/MyDU-ServerCustomization/README.md

 **This is a test.
 There is no guarantee that this works.**

+**Any "Nord" file is specific to my server.
+Do NOT use them blindly.**

 ## Script: up.sh

 Improved **scripts/up.sh** script.
 It waits and checks each container they really have started by trying to connect a port in each container.
 Starting order is also slightly changed to minimize container panics.